Thoughtworks Honored to Top The List for Second Consecutive Year

-Over the past seven years, ThoughtWorks has made great strides in increasing diversity at all levels, from graduate hires to senior leadership, through a variety of programs and approaches.
-Past initiatives that have moved the needle include ThoughtWorks’ casting a wide net for talent and looking beyond computer science degrees, which includes self-taught coders, or graduates who majored in disciplines like economics, liberal arts or mechanical engineering.
-Additionally, ThoughtWorks committed to and continues providing focused training, workshops, and discussions on topics that impact and affect society including unconscious bias awareness, sexism, gender diversity and inclusion, privilege, and race and ethnicity.
+Over the past seven years, Thoughtworks has made great strides in increasing persity at all levels, from graduate hires to senior leadership, through a variety of programs and approaches.
+Past initiatives that have moved the needle include Thoughtworks’ casting a wide net for talent and looking beyond computer science degrees, which includes self-taught coders, or graduates who majored in disciplines like economics, liberal arts or mechanical engineering.
+Additionally, Thoughtworks committed to and continues providing focused training, workshops, and discussions on topics that impact and affect society including unconscious bias awareness, sexism, gender persity and inclusion, privilege, and race and ethnicity.

-“AnitaB.org would like to congratulate ThoughtWorks on being recognized as a top company for women technologists for the second consecutive year,” said Elizabeth Ames, Senior Vice President of Programs, Marketing, and Alliances, AnitaB.org.
-“ThoughtWorks continues to be a great example of a technology company where women can thrive and that gender diversity in tech can be achieved.”
+“AnitaB.org would like to congratulate Thoughtworks on being recognized as a top company for women technologists for the second consecutive year,” said Elizabeth Ames, Senior Vice President of Programs, Marketing, and Alliances, AnitaB.org.
+“Thoughtworks continues to be a great example of a technology company where women can thrive and that gender persity in tech can be achieved.”

 About Top Companies

 AnitaB.org’s Top Companies for Women Technologists is a national program that recognizes companies committed to building workplaces where women in technology roles can thrive.
 The program uses a rigorous methodology to analyze data from participating organizations and produce insights across three key areas: representation, employee experience, and programs and policies.

 About AnitaB.org (Previously referred to as the Anita Borg Institute)